5mehulhelp5/MagentoExtensions/README.md

 4> Image Optimizer :- Image Optimizer is a magento extension and this extension will provide a backend utility to optimize a magento product image while saving(using a yahoo smushit).

+5> Idealo Product Export :- Idealo product is a magento extension and this extension will provide a backend utility to export your store product for use in idealo.

 More comming soon.....